-The Charter 2025 and the Amendment to the Bylaws 2025 are to be endorsed by the General Assembly at its meeting in Kathmandu on 16 April 2025.
+The Charter 2025 and the Amendment to the Bylaws 2025 were endorsed by the General Assembly through GA emergency voting between 14 and 30 April 2025 and came into force on 1 May 2025.
 In case of interpretation differences between the two documents, the Charter shall take precedence.